norvig/paip-lisp/docs/chapter20.md

       `"Add these example strings to this category,`

-      `and when it cornes time to run them, use the args."`
+      `and when it comes time to run them, use the args."`

       `(dolist (example examples)`